 This is what sealed the deal for me in recommending a tour in Cuba because it wasn’t a touristy town or the usual attractions.
-Osi showed the group the countryside, real local food and where people live outside the city.
+Osi showed the group the countryside, real local food, exotic fruits, and where people live outside the city.

 You can’t do that on your own independent trip to Cuba.

 Our last two days in Havana as a group were a whirlwind.
 We had a free evening and had a birthday to celebrate.
 The birthday girl wanted to go to a Buena Vista Social Club show.

 This isn’t something I would choose.
 It’s a music show held in various locations around Havana for tourists.
 While three former members play in the Melia Cohiba location, new “members” play around the city.

 I had fun because I was with the group.
 But I would not recommend it as an slice of Cuba.
 There is so much great music in the streets and bars in Cuba you don’t need to pay for a tourist show like this.